-27. The Trustee recognises that some members may wish for ethical matters to be taken into account in their investments but has to balance this against providing investment options it considers are appropriate for the majority of members and which only take account of material financial considerations.
+32. The Trustee recognises that some members may wish for ethical matters to be taken into account in their investments but has to balance this against providing investment options it considers are appropriate for the majority of members and which only take account of material financial considerations.
 The Trustee makes available the International Equity Sharia Fund in the investment range to all members, in particular to enable members with a religious view in line with Sharia law to self-select an option that aligns with their views.

-28. The Trustee's policy in the SIP is to not take non-financial considerations into account in the selection, retention and realisation of investments.
+To cater to members who wished to invest with a focus on sustainability, the Trustee introduced the Sustainable Equity Fund to the selfselect range in July 2024.
+This fund provides exposure to a diverse range of companies with high ESG standards and invests equally in the Schroders Global Sustainable Value Fund and the WHEB Sustainability Impact Fund.
+33. The Trustee's policy in the SIP is to not take non-financial considerations into account in the selection, retention and realisation of investments.
 Therefore, the Trustee is of the view that the SIP has been followed in this regard over the course of the Plan Year.